attharvsabale/continuum/README.md

 🔗 **Live demo:** [continuum-eta-eight.vercel.app](https://continuum-eta-eight.vercel.app/)

 > **Note:** This repo is the **frontend only** — a design/UX showcase for the full-stack project.
 It runs on mocked data so you can see the product experience end to end without a backend running.
-For the full-stack version (FastAPI + Cognee memory service), check the repo of the same name under [DATBOI-MAYANK/Continuum](https://github.com/DATBOI-MAYANK/Continuum).
+For the full-stack version (FastAPI + Cognee memory service), check the repo of the same name in my repos.

 ## What's in the demo